- For information on collaborating with WebAIM, contact John.

 Jared Smith is the Associate Director of WebAIM.
 He is a highly demanded presenter and trainer and has provided web accessibility training to tens of thousands of web professionals throughout the world.
 With over 20 years of experience working in the web design, development, and accessibility field, he brings a wealth of knowledge and experience that is used to help others create and maintain highly accessible web content.
 Much of his written work, including a broad range of tutorials, articles, and other materials, is featured on the WebAIM site.
 Jared is active on twitter at @jared_w_smith.

 Jonathan is the director of training at WebAIM.
 His main passion is helping others learn to make the web more accessible to people with disabilities.
 Jonathan was also involved in the GOALS Project, a program to assist institutions of higher education in improving their accessibility system-wide.
 With a master's degree in instructional technology and over seventeen years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
 He has traveled extensively to train thousands of web developers and other professionals who develop or maintain web content.

 Send George an email

-Bio: John has worked in web development since 2000, in roles including design, coding, usability, and accessibility.
-He thrives on the challenge of crafting delightful, engaging experiences for aural and visual users alike.
+John has worked in web development since 2000, in roles including design, coding, usability, and accessibility.
+He thrives on the challenge of facilitating delightful, engaging experiences for aural and visual users alike.
 He holds a master's in information science from the University of Michigan School of Information, an undergraduate degree in mass communications from Goddard College, and a CPACC certification from the International Association of Accessibility Professionals.